GearsDatapacks/libra/README.md

 ### Unary Expressions
 A unary expression consists of an operator and an operand.
 The operator is either prefix (comes before operand), or postfix (comes after).
-Unary operators have only two precedence levels as they are conrolled by order.
+Unary operators have only two precedence levels as they are controlled by order.
 Postfix operators have higher precedence than prefix ones.

 Example:
 ```rust